hgrahamcs/Pathfinder/README.md

 This is is the react version of an older project I made: [here](https://github.com/JosephPrichard/PathfindingVisualizer)

 ## Build Process

-This project uses Webpack and Npm to compile the Typescript src files into the bundle.js file located in the root directory of the repository.

 You can open the development server with
 ```